 To help you avoid fit issues from wearing the wrong underwear size, we’ll tell you everything you need to know about properly measuring underwear size to find the right underwear.

 How to Use the Underwear Size Chart

-Our underwear size chart works the same way as any other size chart, which means you need to know your measurements first; for that, all you need is your trusty measuring tape.
+Our underwear size chart works the same way as any other size chart, which means the first step is needing to know your measurements; for that, all you need is your trusty measuring tape.
 Keep in mind, not all underwear charts are the same, so your measurements will prove invaluable when underwear shopping.